Rbfinch/grepq/README.md

 - very fast and scales to large FASTQ files
 - gzip support
-- JSON support for pattern file input and `tune` subcommand output, allowing named regex sets and named regex patterns.
+- JSON support for pattern file input and `tune` subcommand output, allowing named regex sets and named regex patterns
-- use **predicates** to filter on header field (with regex), minimum sequence length, and minimum quality score (supports Phred+33 and Phred+64)
+- use **predicates** to filter on header field (with regex), minimum sequence length, and minimum total quality score (supports Phred+33 and Phred+64)
 - does not match false positives
 - output matched sequences to one of three formats
 - tune your pattern file with the `tune` subcommand
 - supports inverted matching with the `inverted` subcommand
-- comprehensive help, examples and testing scripts
 - plays nicely with your unix workflows
+- comprehensive help, examples and testing script

 ## Features and performance in detail
 **1. Very fast and scales to large FASTQ files**